 The types of specimens taken include blood samples, urine or faeces samples and skin scrapings or swabs from, for example, your throat or ear.

 Our main Laboratory Services is located at Middlemore Hospital (Galbraith Building entrance) and Manukau SuperClinic (Module 2).
-Our specimen collection service opens Monday to Friday from 7:30 am to 4:30 pm.
+Our specimen collection service opens Monday to Friday 7:30am to 4:30pm.

 Counties Manukau Health Radiology services are located at: